dbamman/book-nlp/README.md

 -p : the directory to write all diagnostic files to.
 Creates the directory if it does not already exist.

--id : a unique book ID for this book

 ######Optional

+-id : a unique book ID for this book (output files include this in the filename)

--printHTML	: print the text as an HTML file with character aliases, coref and speaker ID annotated
+-printHTML	: also print the text as an HTML file with character aliases, coref and speaker ID annotated

 -f : force the (slower) syntactic processing of the original text file, even if the <file> in the -tok flag exists (if the -tok <file> exists, the process that would parse the original text to create it is skipped)

-####Example

-    ./runjava novels/BookNLP -doc data/originalTexts/dickens.oliver.pg730.txt -printHTML -p data/output/dickens -id dickens.oliver.twist -tok data/tokens/dickens.oliver.tokens -f

-(On a 2.6 GHz MBP, this takes about 3.5 minutes)
+####Output

 The main output here is data/tokens/dickens.oliver.tokens, which contains the original book, one token per line, with part of speech, syntax, NER, coreference and other annotations.
 The (tab-separated) format is: